 For their new study, researchers tracked the activity levels of 82 community-dwelling men and women with an average age of 76.
 Of the group, 25 tested positive for amyloid and 57 tested negative.

 As in the first study, all wore an actigraph 24 hours a day for one week.
-This time the researchers found the amyloid-positive participants had higher average activity levels from 1:00 to 3:30 p.m., and less day-to-day variability in activity from 1:30 to 4:00 p.m. and 7:30 to 10:30 p.m.2
+This time, the researchers found the amyloid-positive participants had higher average activity levels from 1:00 to 3:30 p.m., and less day-to-day variability in activity from 1:30 to 4:00 p.m. and 7:30 to 10:30 p.m.2

 Activity Differences Triggered by Sundowning

-The scientists couldn’t say why amyloid buildup would trigger differences in activity patterns during these times of day but suggested it could be related to a well-known phenomenon among Alzheimer’s patients called “sundowning”, whereby agitation increases in the afternoon and early evening.
+The scientists couldn’t say why amyloid buildup would trigger differences in activity patterns during these times of day, but suggested it could be related to a well-known phenomenon among Alzheimer’s patients called “sundowning”, whereby agitation increases in the afternoon and early evening.

-Adam Spira, who led both studies, said, “it is interesting that we’ve now seen a similar difference between amyloid-positive and amyloid-negative older adults in two independent studies.
+Adam Spira, who led both studies, said, “It is interesting that we’ve now seen a similar difference between amyloid-positive and amyloid-negative older adults in two independent studies.
 It’s conceivable that the higher afternoon activity we observed is a signal of ‘preclinical sundowning’.”

-“At the same time, it’s important to note that these findings represent averages among a small sample of older people over a short period of time.
+“At the same time, it’s important to note that these findings represent averages among a small sample of older people over a short period.
 We can’t predict whether an individual will develop amyloid plaques based on the timing of their activity.
 So, it would be premature for older people to be concerned because their fitness trackers say they are particularly active in the afternoon, for example.”3

 Professor Spira and his colleagues hope that if these findings can be replicated in larger studies, then actigraphs could be a future tool to help detect Alzheimer’s at its very earliest stages before marked cognitive impairment sets in.